 Ichishima Sensei grew up to become an eminent scholar at Taishō University and an authority on the siddhāṃ alphabet.
 His deep study of the Sanskrit and Tibetan literature ensured an adventurous life and allowed him to meet many important figures of Tibetan Buddhism during his stay in the United States.

-As a young adult, he was sent to Hawaii in order to assist the late Reverend Ara Ryōkan, Archbishop of the Tendai Hawaii Betsuin.
-At the same time, he was able to offer a series of lectures at the University of Hawaii and participated in an English podcast providing teachings on the Heart Sūtra.
+As a young adult, he was sent to Hawaii in order to assist the late Reverend Ara Ryōkan, Archbishop of the Hawaii Betsuin.
+There, he was also able to offer a series of lectures at the University of Hawaii and participated in an English radio programme providing teachings on the Heart Sūtra.
 After fulfilling his duties, he was called to Berkeley, where he offered a series of classes on the Tendai Fourfold Teachings at the Institute of Buddhist Studies.

 Following his return to Japan, he became the Abbot of Senzō-ji, Tamon-in and Hoju-in.
 The last temple, a National Treasure of Japan, is now administrated by his son, Reverend Genshin.